 - Print book collection – with over 200 new books since summer 2020.
 The print book collection covers CRCE research topics, such as, chemical hazards, air pollution, toxicology and radiation protection; as well as books on broader public health subjects to support UKHSA staff.

-- Historic NRPB and HPA reports.
+- Historic NRPB (many available in electronic format) and HPA reports.

 - Print journals, including current copies of Air Quality Bulletin, ENDS Report, Radiation Research and the BMJ.